Skip to content

 I was the third person on a three- to four-person crew for about five years.
 Our employer, a certified arborist for 47 years, never wavered from his “what the tree needs” philosophy, sometimes to the frustration of members of his extensive client base.
 We never topped, lion’s tailed, or butchered trees in any way, with the only exception being removing healthy trees under necessary circumstances.
 My “groundie” role included site setup, climber assistance, shrub pruning, pole-saw pruning, chipper operation, and lots and lots and lots of dragging brush and raking up sticks.
 Our employer retired the crew in Sept.
 2023.

-I attended the Penn Del ISA Chapter’s Shade Tree Symposium and have pursued various in-person and online training courses on my own time.
-This includes Climbing 101 and Aerial Rescue 101 out of a desire to become a more efficient climber’s assistant and to be better prepared in the event of a climbing-related emergency.
+As a certified arborist, I attend my local ISA chapter’s annual conference (Penn Del ISA Shade Tree Symposium) and regularly pursue various in-person and online training courses on my own time.
+This includes wilderness first aid and CRP, basic tree climbing, and aerial rescue 101 out of a desire to become a more efficient climber’s assistant and to be better prepared in the event of a climbing-related emergency.

 Are you intimidated by a male-dominated crew?

-No. One of the reasons why I decided to become a contractual worker after my previous employer retired is that I wanted flexibility in determining who I work with.
-Life is too short – and this job is too hazardous – to work with people who care more about proving something than they do teamwork.
+No. Life is too short – and this job is too hazardous – to work with people who care more about proving something than they do teamwork.
 I have been witness to the authentic brotherhood (and sisterhood) that comes with being part of a great crew.
 I only want to continue that experience.
 Meanwhile, I won’t ignore the limits of my strength or stamina.
 I will, however, offset them with other important qualities such as patience, communication, a willingness to see others succeed, and sensitivity to the needs of the customer and the trees.
 Building relationships, working outside, having fun, fostering a culture of safe and ethical tree work: that’s what I care about, and I only want to work with others who do, too.

 Do I need to cover you under my worker’s compensation policy?